 Each absence intervention team may vary based on the needs of each individual student but shall include a representative from the child's building, another representative from the child's building who knows the child, and the child's parent or parent's designee, or the child's guardian, custodian, guardian ad litem, or temporary custodian.
-The team also may include a school psychologist, counselor, social worker, or representative of a public or nonprofit agency designed to assist students and their families in reducing absences.
+The team also may include a ( $\underline{x}$ ) school psychologist, ( $\underline{x}$ ) counselor, ( $\underline{x}$ ) social worker, or ( $\underline{x}$ ) representative of a public or nonprofit agency designed to assist students and their families in reducing absences.
+[DRAFTING NOTE: Schools must obtain written permission to release confidential information about a student to third parties, such as a representative of an outside agency on an intervention team.]

 The members of the absence intervention team shall be selected within seven (7) school days of the student meeting the habitually truant threshold.
-Within the same period of seven (7) school days, the Principal shall make at least three (3) meaningful, good-faith attempts to secure the participation of the student's parent/guardian/custodian, guardian ad litem, or temporary custodian on that team.
+Within the same period of seven (7) school days, the $( \cdot )$ Superintendent $( \cdot \times )$ Principal shall make at least three (3) meaningful, good faith attempts to secure the participation of the student's parent/guardian/custodian, guardian ad litem, or temporary custodian on that team.
 A good faith attempt to secure the participation of the parent shall include, but not be limited to, contacting (or attempting to contact) the parent by telephone, email, or regular mail.
-If the student's parent responds to any of those attempts but is unable to participate for any reason, the Principal shall inform the parent of the parent's right to appear by a designee.
+If the student's parent responds to any of those attempts, but is unable to participate for any reason, the $( \cdot )$ Superintendent $( \cdot \times )$ Principal shall inform the parent of the parent's right to appear by designee.
 If seven (7) school days elapse and the student's parent/guardian/custodian, guardian ad litem, or temporary custodian fails to respond to the attempts to secure participation, the attendance officer shall investigate whether the failure to respond triggers mandatory abuse or neglect reporting to the public children services agency.
 At the same time, the absence intervention team shall continue to develop an intervention plan for the child notwithstanding the absence of the child's parent/guardian/custodian, guardian ad litem, or temporary custodian.